Hiking Reunion Island: Cirques, Volcanoes, and Vanishing Trails

 Day 5 — Piton de la Fournaise: The Moonscape

-Drove from the coast to Pas de Bellecombe (2,350 m).
-The road through the Plaine des Sables is 30 minutes of driving through a landscape that looks like Mars — red and black volcanic gravel, no vegetation, no buildings, nothing.
-If someone told me this was Iceland, I'd believe them.
+Drive from the coast to Pas de Bellecombe (2,350 m).
+The road through the Plaine des Sables is 30 minutes through a landscape that looks like Mars — red and black volcanic gravel, no vegetation, no buildings, nothing.
+Tell someone this was Iceland and they would believe you.

 The crater is massive — 1 km across, 350 meters deep.
-The walls are vertical, striped with red, yellow, and black mineral deposits.
-Steam vents hissed from cracks in the rock.
-The volcano last erupted [check the observatory site for the latest], and standing on the rim, looking down into the earth, you feel the geological reality that this island is a temporary structure built by liquid rock.
+The walls run vertical, striped with red, yellow, and black mineral deposits.
+Steam vents hiss from cracks in the rock.
+Check the observatory site for the latest eruption activity, and standing on the rim, looking down into the earth, you feel the geological reality: this island is a temporary structure built by liquid rock.

-The Plaine des Sables on the way back, lit by late afternoon sun, turned from Mars to the Moon — silver and shadow.
+The Plaine des Sables on the way back, lit by late afternoon sun, turns from Mars to the Moon — silver and shadow.

 Highlight: The crater rim.
 The scale.
 The heat rising from the rock.

-Lowlight: The wind at the summit was brutal.
+Lowlight: The wind at the summit is brutal.
 Bring a windproof layer.

 Day 6 — Salazie, Hell-Bourg, and the Vanilla Coast

-My last day.
-Drove through the Cirque de Salazie — the lushest of the three, with waterfalls at every turn.
-The town of Hell-Bourg (named after a former governor, not the underworld) is a Creole heritage village with restored colonial houses, flower gardens, and a Sunday market feel even on a Thursday.
+Save the last day for the Cirque de Salazie — the lushest of the three, with waterfalls at every turn.
+The town of Hell-Bourg (named after a former governor, not the underworld) is a Creole heritage village with restored colonial houses, flower gardens, and a Sunday-market feel even on a Thursday.

-Afternoon: visited a vanilla plantation in Sainte-Suzanne on the northeast coast.
+In the afternoon, visit a vanilla plantation in Sainte-Suzanne on the northeast coast.
 Reunion produces some of the world's finest Bourbon vanilla.
-The guide explained the hand-pollination process (vanilla orchids have no natural pollinator on Reunion — every flower is pollinated by hand with a thin stick) and the 9-month curing process that turns green pods into the aromatic brown ones.
+The guides explain the hand-pollination process — vanilla orchids have no natural pollinator on Reunion, so every flower is pollinated by hand with a thin stick — and the 9-month curing process that turns green pods into the aromatic brown ones.

-Bought a tube of 5 vanilla pods for 12 EUR.
+A tube of 5 vanilla pods runs 12 EUR.
 The same quantity at home would cost 30-40 EUR.
-Also bought a bottle of rhum arrange a la vanille (rum infused with vanilla) for 15 EUR.
+Add a bottle of rhum arrange a la vanille (rum infused with vanilla) for 15 EUR.
 Best souvenir of the trip.

-I'm planning my return already.
-I need to do the full GR R1 (cirques circuit, 5-7 days), see an eruption at Piton de la Fournaise (the odds are good — it erupts nearly every year), explore the west coast lagoons, and eat more rougail saucisse.
+You will start planning your return immediately.
+The full GR R1 (cirques circuit, 5-7 days) waits, along with the odds of catching an eruption at Piton de la Fournaise (good ones — it erupts nearly every year), the west coast lagoons to explore, and more rougail saucisse to eat.

-Reunion is the most underrated hiking destination I've found.
+Reunion is the most underrated hiking destination going.
 The trail infrastructure is French-standard excellent.
 The cirques are as dramatic as any landscape in Europe.
 The food is extraordinary.
 And the volcano adds a dimension that even the Alps can't match.

 Pack hiking boots, warm layers (mountain temperatures drop to 5-10°C), rain gear (showers come fast in the cirques), sunscreen (UV is intense at altitude), and a headlamp for those pre-dawn summit starts.